-I hope I didn’t actually say….’avoid floating selvedges’.
+I hope I didn’t actually say….”avoid floating selvedges”.
 I personally don’t like floating selvedges because they slow me down so I only use them when I have to.
-Sometimes we do need them in our lives to keep our selvedges on the straight and narrow. ha ha.
-SO I probably wasn’t thinking about all the different weave structures that need selvedge treatment when I blurted that out….
-I was only thinking about simple weaves like plain weave and twills.
-I think the point I was trying to make was that you absolutely don’t need a floating selvedge on plain weave and there are some beginner weavers in my life who were doing that.
-I want to encourage all new weavers to develop control over their selvedges and if we can ace this on plain weave we are well set for further adventures.
-So plain weave doesn’t need it, but twills on 4 shafts do.
-Other weave structures that pop into my mind are basket weave and canvas weave.
-Sometimes we start a plain weave project and we decide to throw in a little bit of twill for a border or something like that… then you will need a floating selvedge especially if you are reversing your twill directions a lot.
+Sometimes we do need them in our lives to keep our selvedges on the straight and narrow…haha!
+SO I probably wasn’t thinking about all the different weave structures that need selvedge treatment when I blurted that out.
+I think the point I was trying to make was that you absolutely don’t need a floating selvedge on Plain Weave and there were some beginner weavers in my life who were doing that.
+I want to encourage all new weavers to develop control over their selvedges and, if we can ace this on Plain Weave, we are well set for further adventures.
+So Plain Weave doesn’t need it, but Twills on 4 shafts do.
+Other weave structures that pop into my mind are Basket Weave and Canvas Weave where you have 2 picks in the same shed.
+Sometimes we start a Plain Weave project and we decide to throw in a little bit of twill for a border or something like that….then you will need a floating selvedge, especially if you are reversing your Twill directions a lot.
 In this case, I just cut off my first and last heddle and I have an instant floating selvedge.
-I weight those ends with an S hook and what ever thingme I have hanging around that I have 2 of…., so they are equal on both sides.
+I weight those ends with an S hook and whatever thingme I have hanging around that I have 2 of…., so they are equal on both sides.

 Some 4 shaft weave structures allow us to thread vertical plain weave sections into our warp….like the laced weaves.
 With those, we don’t need a floating selvedge if we’ve got plain weave threaded at the selvedge.
 Even pure M’s & O’s can have plain weave threaded into the warp which really cleans up the scallops on that structure.